 Don't forget to post pictures on the PBO Facebook page! #pbblockparties |

-A block party can also be coupled with a street/neighborhood project, such as a litter clean-up, neighborhood garden planting, food drive, garden harvest exchange, or bake sale to benefit a local charity.
-It is up to you/your planning committee to decide if you'd like to incorporate such an activity.
+A block party can also be coupled with a street or neighborhood project, such as a litter clean-up, neighborhood garden planting, food drive, garden harvest exchange, or bake sale to benefit a local charity.
+It’s up to you and your planning committee to decide if you'd like to incorporate such an activity.

-It's great to have some party activities on hand for children, such as bubble-blowing equipment or sidewalk chalk drawing, and/or for adults, like neighborhood trivia or water balloon throwing contests.
+It's great to have party activities for children, such as bubble-blowing equipment or sidewalk chalk, and something like neighborhood trivia for adults.
 Bring nametags for everyone!
-And, look for ways to welcome any new residents to the neighborhood.
+And look for ways to welcome new residents to the neighborhood.

 Where?
-When selecting where to hold the party, look for a portion of the street that will be convenient and accessible.
+Look for a portion of the street that will be convenient and accessible.
 Sometimes a side/connecting street or alley is more convenient.
-To close off the street, request a block party permit at least 7 days ahead of time via the Office of Special Events.
-The cost for a permit is $25, and once obtained, the City will allow the street to be blocked and will provide barricades.
+To close off the street, request a block party permit at least six weeks ahead of time via the Office of Film and Event Management.
+The permit will allow the street to be blocked and will provide barricades.
 We recommend asking neighbors to throw a few dollars into a collection, before or at the party itself, to pay for the obstruction fee and other general expenses.

-A block party can also be coupled with a street/neighborhood project, such as a litter clean-up, neighborhood garden planting, food drive, garden harvest exchange, or bake sale to benefit a local charity.
-It is up to you/your planning committee to decide if you'd like to incorporate such an activity.
+A block party can also be coupled with a street or neighborhood project, such as a litter clean-up, neighborhood garden planting, food drive, garden harvest exchange, or bake sale to benefit a local charity.
+It’s up to you and your planning committee to decide if you'd like to incorporate such an activity.

-It's great to have some party activities on hand for children, such as bubble-blowing equipment or sidewalk chalk drawing, and/or for adults, like neighborhood trivia or water balloon throwing contests.
+It's great to have party activities for children, such as bubble-blowing equipment or sidewalk chalk, and something like neighborhood trivia for adults.
 Bring nametags for everyone!
-And, look for ways to welcome any new residents to the neighborhood.
+And look for ways to welcome new residents to the neighborhood.

 Where?
-When selecting where to hold the party, look for a portion of the street that will be convenient and accessible.
+Look for a portion of the street that will be convenient and accessible.
 Sometimes a side/connecting street or alley is more convenient.
-To close off the street, request a block party permit at least 7 days ahead of time via the Office of Special Events.
-The cost for a permit is $25, and once obtained, the City will allow the street to be blocked and will provide barricades.
+To close off the street, request a block party permit at least six weeks ahead of time via the Office of Film and Event Management.
+The permit will allow the street to be blocked and will provide barricades.
 We recommend asking neighbors to throw a few dollars into a collection, before or at the party itself, to pay for the obstruction fee and other general expenses.

 When?
-No matter what date is chosen, not everyone will be able to attend, so choose a time that is best for you/your planning committee.
+No matter what date is chosen, not everyone will be able to attend, so choose a time that’s best for you and your planning committee.
 Block parties are often summer events, but some Point Breeze residents hold winter or holiday block parties as well!
-You may wish to avoid dates when there are other large events happening in the neighborhood, or in the city at large (for example, the Three Rivers Arts Festival, or events related to holiday weekends).
-Just be sure to request the street closure permit at least a month or more in advance of your desired date.
+You may wish to avoid dates when there are other large events happening in the neighborhood or in the city.

 Why?
 Bringing neighbors together is where community building begins.
-Today, fewer than half of American adults know most or all of their neighbors, and about ONE-THIRD of Americans report that they have never interacted with their neighbors.
+Today, fewer than half of American adults know most or all of their neighbors, and about a third of Americans report that they’ve never interacted with their neighbors.
 Studies have shown that people who know and trust their neighbors are more likely to report higher rates of health and well-being than those who don’t.
-So you can skip your kale salad for dinner, and just plan yourself a block party (or even better, bring that kale salad along to the gathering).
+So you can skip your kale salad for dinner and plan yourself a block party (or even better, bring that kale salad along to the gathering).

 In summary, planning a block party can be easy!
 Just: